 Rotax four stroke aircraft engines have proven themselves as reliable pieces of machinery.
 They can be bought as experimental (UL), sport (S) or certified (A and F) engine and there are four main models (fuel injected too: i models) to date.
 The original engine is the 80 hp 912, from which the 100 hp 912S was developed and Rotax also has a 115 hp turbocharged 914 engine.
 In 2015 BRP-Rotax announced the fuel injected 141 hp turbocharged 915iS.

 Flying with these small engines, compared to the ordinary Lycoming or Continental takes some time to get used too.
-They are also equipped with liquid cooling and have an electronic ignition, this is new to some pilots.
+They are also equipped with liquid cooling and have an electronic ignition, this is also new to some pilots.

 As the gearbox is also lubricated by the engine oil it therefore needs a type of oil suitable for gearboxes.
 Motorbike oil is fine for this purpose.
 Normal car or aircraft engine oil is not suitable and it will ruin the gearbox sooner or later.
 Use API specification SG or higher with high pressure additives for gearboxes.
 As for viscosity we recommend 10W40 or 15W50, as this will do fine in most moderate climates, see the chart for that.